steffenmueller4/steffenmueller4.github.io/_posts/2024-04-12-syncthing-on-k3s.md

 ## Architecture Overview

-The entire architecture of the Syncthing Kubernetes deployment on my k3s cluster is depicted in the figure below.
+The entire architecture of the Syncthing Kubernetes setup on my k3s cluster is depicted in the figure below.

 ![Syncthing Deployment Architecture](/assets/syncthing-deployment-architecture.svg)

 ## Namespace